Merceditas Gutierrez

 Ma.
-Merceditas Consunji Navarro Gutierrez (born September 24, 1948) is a Filipino former government official who served as the 4th ombudsman of the Philippines.
-After graduating from the Ateneo de Manila University Law School in 1973, she quickly established herself as a valuable government figure.
+Merceditas Consunji Navarro Gutierrez (born September 24, 1948) is a Filipino government official who is currently serving as member of the board of trustees of Government Service Insurance System (GSIS).
+Following her graduation from the Ateneo de Manila University Law School in 1973, she established herself as a significant figure within the governmental sphere through key appointments.
 Aside from becoming a two-time Justice Secretary of the Philippine Justice Department, Gutierrez also became the first woman to head the post of Ombudsman.
-She assumed the position on December 1, 2005, and resigned from office on April 29, 2011.
+She assumed the position on December 1, 2005, and resigned from office on May 6, 2011.

 Early life

 Merceditas Gutierrez was the second child of the former Vice-Governor and Representative of Bataan, Rufino Navarro Sr. and Candelaria Consunji.
 She was the second of five children and attended elementary and high school in the small town of Samal, Bataan.
-Gutierrez moved to Manila for College and graduated from the Ateneo de Manila University Law School in 1973, wherein she was a schoolmate of the future First Gentleman Mike Arroyo.
+Gutierrez moved to Manila for College and graduated from the Ateneo de Manila University Law School in 1973, wherein she was a schoolmate of the First Gentleman Mike Arroyo.
 She was initially unable to take the Bar exam due to her pregnancy with her first child, Johnny Gutierrez.
 However, upon taking the Bar the next year, Merceditas successfully passed her first attempt.
 Soon after, in 1983, she began engaging herself in government services.
 She became the Legal Officer of the Philippine Aerospace Development Corporation (PADC), then, Presidential Legal Officer of the Philippine Presidential Office.
 Her achievements in those government offices earned her a personal promotion by then-President Gloria Macapagal Arroyo to the National Economic and Development Authority of the Philippines.

+Government career

 Justice Secretary

-Atty.
-Merceditas Gutierrez worked for the Department of Justice for almost two decades and was appointed by President Gloria Macapagal-Arroyo as Undersecretary of Justice in 2001.
-In the year 2002, Gutierrez was designated as the Acting Secretary for Secretary Hernani Perez then, Secretary Simeon Datumanong in 2004.
+Gutierrez worked for the Department of Justice for almost two decades and was appointed by President Gloria Macapagal-Arroyo as Undersecretary of Justice in 2001.
+In the year 2002, Gutierrez was designated as the Acting Secretary for Secretary Hernando Perez then, Secretary Simeon Datumanong in 2004.